 To ensure the exchange remains stable, states must take these actions:

 Twelve states have so far established exchanges with sufficient detail to allow us to score them using these criteria.
-Table One details our findings—different states have pursued different models, each with their own strengths and weaknesses, and states that have yet to take action have a variety of examples to look to in crafting an exchange that will work best for
+Different states have pursued different models, each with their own strengths and weaknesses, and states that have yet to take action have a variety of examples to look to in crafting an exchange that will work best for them.

 Getting an Incomplete

 Beyond these twelve, many other states have yet to take action to create their exchange, giving them an Incomplete on our scorecard – they have not yet made the decisions necessary to judge whether or not their exchange will be pro-consumer – or, indeed, whether the state itself will run the exchange, or if the federal government will step in to establish it.